ibm-cloud-docs/appid/token-obtain.md

 ## Obtaining access and identity tokens
 {: #obtain-access-id-tokens}

 With a client ID and secret, you can obtain access and identity tokens by using the API or an SDK.
+The following examples show how to obtain a token by using the Resource Owner Password (ROP) flow.
 {: shortdesc}